Ukrainian tariff rate quotas

 Why?

-In 2022, in response to Russia’s aggression against Ukraine, the EU granted Ukraine full trade liberalisation – zero duties and zero quota limitations – on all goods for a temporary period (Regulation 2022/870).
+In 2022, in response to Russia’s aggression against Ukraine and to support the Ukrainian economy, the EU granted Ukraine full trade liberalisation – zero duties and zero quota limitations – on all goods for a temporary period (Regulation 2022/870).
 In May 2024, the EU decided that these measures should be extended again until 5 June 2025 (Regulation 2024/1392).
+This temporary period has now ended.

 Timeline